MiltMont/Contravariant/README.md

 # Contravariant CMS

-Writting Mathematics in ´.mdx´ is tedious.
-This CMS is an alternative.
+Writting mathematics with `MDX` is tedious.
+This CMS offers an alternative.